 Once a parental order has been made you would then both have equal rights in relation to the child.

-Whilst we recognise that legal advice may not be the top of your priorities when you are working out when and how to start a family, it is important to ensure that you and your family are legally protected and understand the legal consequences and requirements of the different options available to you.
+While we recognise that legal advice may not be the top of your priorities when you are working out when and how to start a family, it is important to ensure that you and your family are legally protected and understand the legal consequences and requirements of the different options available to you.